NCERT Notes: Continental Drift [Geography Notes For UPSC]

 The radiometric dating methods have helped in correlating the formation of rocks present in different continents across the ocean.

-The ancient rocks belts in the coast of Brazil match with those found in Western Africa.
+The ancient rocks belts on the coast of Brazil match with those found in Western Africa.

 The old marine deposits found in the coasts of South America and Africa belong to the Jurassic Age.
 This implies that the ocean never existed before that time.